 Initially, Fota Island was a 100-acre estate and private home of the Smith-Barry family for nearly 800 years before being sold to University College Cork in 1975.
-Seeds for the Wildlife Park were sown in 1979 following on from Dr. Terry Murphys proposal for a Wildlife Park to be established in Ireland.
+Seeds for the Wildlife Park were sown in 1979 following on from Dr. Terry Murphy’s proposal for a Wildlife Park to be established in Ireland.
 Buildings were erected as more funding became more readily available and the first animals arrived at the end of 1982.
 Fota Wildlife Park opened to the general public the following summer and has since been an independently funded, not-for-profit charity that is one of the leading wildlife and conservation attractions in Ireland, welcoming thousands of visitors each year.
 Since then Fota Wildlife Park has been welcoming visitors through their gates, celebrating their 30 years open in 2013.